People

 MATTHEW BAKER

-Matthew Baker began working for Habitat 2020 and the Environmental Council of Sacramento (ECOS) in 2008 and served as our Land Use and Conservation Policy Director for many years.
-In 2017, Mathew became the Policy Director for our partner Planning and Conservation League but continues to work with ECOS as a policy advisor with a primary focus on equitable infill development and anti-displacement issues.
-Working at both state and local levels, Mathew is dedicated to fostering cross-sector solutions to achieve California’s climate goals, conserve natural and working lands, improve public health outcomes, and provide equitable access to opportunity for all Californians.
-In 2018, Matthew received an Environmentalist of the Year Award for his work with the Sacramento Area Council of Governments (SACOG), specifically his valuable analysis of the Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
+Matthew Baker serves as a Policy Advisor to ECOS with primary focus is on equitable infill development and anti-displacement issues.
+In 2008 he began working as land use and conservation policy director for ECOS and Habitat 2020.
+In 2017 he joined Planning and Conservation League (PCL) while continuing part time with ECOS.
+At PCL, he works on state and local issues, fostering cross-sector solutions to achieve California’s climate goals, conserve natural and working lands, improve public health outcomes, and provide equitable access to opportunity for all Californians.
+In 2018, Matthew received an Environmentalist of the Year Award for his work with the Sacramento Area Council of Governments (SACOG), specifically for his analysis of the Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
 Also recognized with the award is his work on the California Heartland Project, including cutting-edge work with UC Davis in the mapping and analysis of the region’s natural resources, habitat and ecosystem services.

 CHRIS BROWN

-Chris Brown is a nationally recognized expert in water conservation and drought.
+Chris Brown serves as an At-Large Board Member of the ECOS Board.
+He is the Coordinator of the Sacramento Climate Coalition.
+He is a nationally recognized expert in water conservation and drought.
 He left his position as Executive Director of the California Urban Water Conservation Council in 2014 to work on climate issues as well as his ongoing water-related work.
-He also serves as the coordinator of the Sacramento Climate Coalition.

 ROB BURNESS

-Rob Burness graduated from UC Davis with a degree in Biological Sciences.
+Rob Burness serves as Co-Chair of the ECOS Habitat Committee, Habitat 2020.
+He also serves as Organizational Representative to ECOS for the Friends of Stone Lakes National Wildlife Refuge.
+He is a member of the Conservation Committee of the Sierra Club’s Mother Lode Chapter.
+Rob graduated from UC Davis with a degree in Biological Sciences.
 He was an early employee of Jones and Stokes Associates and was a principal contributor to a proposed Consumnes River Parkway Plan.
 He worked for 30 years as a land use planner for the Sacramento County Planning Department, where he focused on compact, efficient urban growth that minimizes impact on natural habitat.
 He was a principal architect of the County’s Urban Service Boundary.
-Rob also serves on the Conservation Committee of the Sierra Club’s Mother Lode chapter and on the Board of the Friends of Stone Lakes National Wildlife Refuge.

 JOHN DEETER

-John has been a board member of ECOS since 2005, and has served as Treasurer (2007-14), and as Chair/Co-Chair of the Transportation, Air Quality & Climate Change Committee since 2015.
-He is a passionate advocate of non-auto modes of transportation and rides his bicycle frequently.
+John Deeter serves as At-Large Board Member of ECOS.
+He has been on the board since 2005, served as Treasurer between 2007 and 2014, and as Chair/Co-Chair of the ECOS Transportation, Air Quality & Climate Change Committee from 2015 to 2022.
+John is a passionate advocate of non-auto modes of transportation and rides his bicycle frequently.
 He is retired, after 30 years of astronomical research at the University of Washington.

 JONATHAN ELLISON

-Jon is an attorney in private practice in the Sacramento area with expertise in disabled peoples’ rights, elder law, Social Security, housing law, nonprofit law and a passion for preserving the environment.
-A father and grandfather, Jon joined the Environmental Council of Sacramento (ECOS) board of directors in 2006 and became President of the Board for 2011- 2012.
-He was before and is now again the chair of the Organizational Development Committee.
+Jon Ellison serves as Co-Chair of the ECOS Organizational Development Committee.
+He is a retired attorney with expertise in disabled peoples’ rights, elder law, Social Security, housing law, nonprofit law, and he has a passion for preserving the environment.
+A father and grandfather, Jon joined the ECOS Board of Directors in 2006, served as President of the Board in 2011 and 2012, and Chair of the Organizational Development Committee from 2022 to the present.

 HEATHER FARGO

-Heather Fargo is a former Mayor of Sacramento CA (2000-2008); following 11 years as council member, working to improve the safety, economy and neighborhoods of Sacramento.
+Heather Fargo serves as President of the Board of ECOS.
+For over two years, Heather has led the Land Use-Natomas team, battling proposed developments in the Natomas Basin because they are inconsistent with regional and local plans, and will turn back the progress in species and habitat conservation made over 30 years in the Natomas Basin.
+Heather was Mayor of the City of Sacramento from 2000 to 2008, following eleven years as a City Council member.
 After elected life, Heather became the first Executive Director of the CA Strategic Growth Council (2010-2012), where she pursued a more sustainable future for CA and the world.
-She recently spent 4 years working with the Sacramento Tree Foundation to expand tree canopies in our underserved communities.
-She is President of the Capital Women’s Campaign, guiding Sacramento women to flex their power in pursuit of gender parity; and serves on the Northern CA chapter of the National Multiple Sclerosis Society among many civic pursuits.
+She worked at the Sacramento Tree Foundation to expand tree canopies in our underserved communities; was president of the Capital Women’s Campaign to guide Sacramento women to flex their power in pursuit of gender parity; is a member in the National Women’s Political Caucus; and is a member of the Northern California Chapter of the National Multiple Sclerosis Society.

 SUSAN HERRE

-Susan Herre is an urban planner and architect, with expertise in transportation and land use planning.
-For Federal Transit Administration and Federal Railroad Administration in Washington, she managed capital projects and wrote guidance on station planning and project management.
+Susan Herre serves as Immediate Past President of the Board of ECOS.
+She served as President in 2022, 2023, and 2024.
+She is a certified urban planner and licensed architect, with expertise in transportation and land use planning.
+For Federal Transit Administration and Federal Railroad Administration in Washington DC, she managed capital transit and rail projects and wrote guidance on station planning and project management.
 Previously, Susan worked as an architect on institutional buildings in San Diego and St Louis.
 Over the years she has been an activist for public transit and the preservation of open space.

 RON MAERTZ